Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/readme.md

 This intercomparison is a part of CATCH (the Cryosphere and Atmospheric Chemistry, https://www.catchscience.org/)

-## Updates on Timing and Participation - as of 28 Nov 2023
+## Updates on Timing and Participation
-We plan to collect model runs completed by the end of the month of January 2024 for analysis.
-Particpation is open for any groups who would like to join, but we cannot ensure your model outputs will be included if we do not have them available to the group by 1 Feb 2024.
+We plan to collect model runs completed by the 15th of May 2024 for analysis.

 | Models | 2012 time series | 2012 NetCDF files | 2020 time series | 2020 NetCDF files |
 |--------|------------------|-------------------|------------------|-------------------|